-Newfield Exploration Co (NFX)., the oil and natural gas producer that’s shifting its focus to U.S. operations, fell the most in three months after saying production may not grow this year.
+Newfield Exploration Co (NFX:US)., the oil and natural gas producer that’s shifting its focus to U.S. operations, fell the most in three months after saying production may not grow this year.

 The shares declined 5.6 percent to $28.11 at the close in New York, the most since Oct.
 24.